Restarting at WGU after withdrawing.

-If you are considering returning to WGU, we’re here to help you through the process.
+If you are considering returning to WGU, we’re here to help you come back.
 This page will give you information on how to appeal for readmission to WGU.
-You are always welcome to contact the Admissions department by e-mail at firstname.lastname@example.org or phone at 1-877-435-7948 extension 3147, if you need assistance.
-Make reaching this goal a priority - get started today!
+You are always welcome to contact the Admissions department by e-mail at email@example.com or by phone at 1-877-435-7948, extension 3147, if you need assistance.
+We're excited to help you make this goal a reality and encourage you to start the steps toward readmission today.

 Earning a degree is a big deal.
 Take time to evaluate if you’re prepared to restart with WGU and complete what you started.
 A few questions to work through: